skupperproject/skupper-example-http-load-balancing/README.md

 ## Overview

-This tutorial demonstrates how to deploy a set of http servers across multiple clusters and observe anycast application routing over a Virtual Application Network.
+This tutorial demonstrates how to deploy a set of http servers across multiple clusters and observe load balancing over a Virtual Application Network.

 In this tutorial, you will deploy http servers to both a public and a private cluster.
-You will also create http clients that will access the http servers via the same address.
-You will observe how the VAN supports anycast application addressing by balancing client requests across the https servers on both the public and private cluster.
+You will also create HTTP clients that will access the HTTP servers via the same address.
+You will observe how the VAN supports balancing client requests across the HTTP servers on both the public and private cluster.

 ## Prerequisites